metametadata/carry/docs/user-guide.md

 ## Control
 **Controller (control function, control)** is a part of an application responsible for handling incoming signals.
 It can dispatch new signals, modify app model (by dispatching actions) and perform any side effects (e.g. send data to a server).
-Controller is free to contain asynchronous code.
+Controller is also free to contain an asynchronous code.
 The signature of a control function:

 ```clj
 (defn control